-Tartiflette is a hearty warm dish from the Savoie department in the French Alps originating back to the the 18th century which probably dates back even further.
+Tartiflette is a hearty warm dish from the Savoie department in the French Alps originating back to the 18th century (or even further).
 This simple meal is typical of many traditional dishes of the area with potatoes at their core.
 Simplistic & quick but filling, who doesn’t love potatoes, bacon and gooey cheese.
 You can find all these ingredients in UK supermarkets so what are you waiting for?

 Ingredients (for 6 people)

 1 onion, thinly sliced

 200ml whipping cream